dgruninger97/Project/docs/notebook.md

 Rationale: It should be pretty clear that our system will heavily rely on the internet for several operations like giving the client the ability to check how much coffee is left remotely (UC2), allowing the client to order more coffee supplies (UC3), and automatically mapping new devices to the client's account when it comes online within two minutes (QAS3).
-Also after doing some research and going further into the project, I realized that rich internet applications are especially helpful for mobile access, integration among many system, and effective data visualition.
+Also after doing some research and going further into the project, I realized that rich internet applications are especially helpful for mobile access, integration among many systems, and effective data visualition.
 These are absolutely critical for the CM2W coffee system, and which is why I am also considering it as another reference architecture.

 External Research: https://www.manufacturing.net/home/article/13055754/5-benefits-of-rich-internet-applications-for-manufacturing-roi